MicrosoftDocs/fabric-docs/docs/get-started/task-flow-create.md

 ---
 title: Set up a task flow
-description: This article shows how to set up a task flow both from scratch and by using one of Fabric's predesigned task flows. ms.reviewer: liud ms.author: painbar
+description: This article shows how to set up a task flow, both from scratch and by using one of Fabric's predesigned task flows. ms.reviewer: liud ms.author: painbar
 author: paulinbar
 ms.topic: how-to
-ms.date: 05/11/2024
+ms.date: 05/13/2024
 #customer intent: As a data analytics solutions architect, I want to get started using a task flow to design my data analytics solution.
 ---